jamesfowkes/adl/README.md

 RAAT stands for *Rapid Arduino Autogenerator Tool*

-It is code generator for Arduinos and other microcontrollers.
+It is a code generator for Arduinos and other microcontrollers.

 Describe your hardware in a simple XML or JSON file, run the tool and get a complete Arduino sketch, ready to deploy.